Azure/iot-hub-device-update/docs/agent-reference/device-update-agent-extensibility-points.md

 ### Custom steps handling example

-If, for example, not every update payload should be downloaded upfront, then a custom UpdateManifest Handler would need to be authored and registered to do the content handler actions for the first step, and then for the next step, and so on.
+If, for example, not every update payload should be downloaded upfront, then a custom UpdateManifest Handler would need to be authored and registered to do the step handler actions for the first step, and then for the next step, and so on.
 Each step could decide to skip it's actions under certain conditions to avoid unnecessary downloads/processing.

 ### Implementing a custom Update Manifest Handler

-To implement a custom Update Manifest Handler, which is a Content Handler, export the function symbols with signatures defined in [extension_content_handler_export_symbols.h](../../src/extensions/inc/aduc/exports/extension_content_handler_export_symbols.h).
+To implement a custom Update Manifest Handler, which is a Step Handler, export the function symbols with signatures defined in [extension_content_handler_export_symbols.h](../../src/extensions/inc/aduc/exports/extension_content_handler_export_symbols.h).

 For detailed information, see: